muratk3n/thirdwave/en/tweets/2020/week5.md

 But I was told tax cuts would pay for themselves

-'U.S. deficit to eclipse $1 trillion in 2020, CBO says, as fiscal imbalance continues to widen washingtonpost.com'"
+'U.S. deficit to eclipse 1 trillion dol in 2020, CBO says, as fiscal imbalance continues to widen washingtonpost.com'"

 *2020-1-29 14:50:15*